mantidproject/mantid/dev-docs/source/ISISSANSReductionBackend.rst

-prompt_peak_correction_min       The start time of a prompt peak correction                                                       *PositiveFloatParameter*        Y         N               - prompt_peak_correction_max       The stop time of a prompt peak correction                                                        *PositiveFloatParameter*        Y         N               - prompt_peak_correction_enabled   If the prompt peak correction should occur                                                       *BoolParameter*                 Y         N               True rebin_type                       The type of wavelength rebinning, i.e. standard or interpolating                                 *ClassTypeParameter(RebinType)* Y         N               - wavelength_low                   The lower wavelength boundary                                                                    *PositiveFloatParameter*        Y         N               - wavelength_high                  The upper wavelength boundary                                                                    *PositiveFloatParameter*        Y         N               - wavelength_step                  The wavelength step                                                                              *PositiveFloatParameter*        Y         N               - wavelength_step_type             The wavelength step type, i.e. lin or log                                                        *ClassTypeParameter(RebinType)* Y         N               - use_full_wavelength_range        If the full wavelength range of the instrument should be used                                    *BoolParameter*                 Y         N               - wavelength_full_range_low        The lower wavelength boundary of the full wavelength range                                       *PositiveFloatParameter*        Y         N               - wavelength_full_range_high       The upper wavelength boundary of the full wavelength range                                       *PositiveFloatParameter*        Y         N               -
+prompt_peak_correction_min       The start time of a prompt peak correction                                                       *PositiveFloatParameter*        Y         N               - prompt_peak_correction_max       The stop time of a prompt peak correction                                                        *PositiveFloatParameter*        Y         N               - prompt_peak_correction_enabled   If the prompt peak correction should occur                                                       *BoolParameter*                 Y         N               True rebin_type                       The type of wavelength rebinning, i.e. standard or interpolating                                 *EnumParameter(RebinType)* Y         N               - wavelength_low                   The lower wavelength boundary                                                                    *PositiveFloatParameter*        Y         N               - wavelength_high                  The upper wavelength boundary                                                                    *PositiveFloatParameter*        Y         N               - wavelength_step                  The wavelength step                                                                              *PositiveFloatParameter*        Y         N               - wavelength_step_type             The wavelength step type, i.e. lin or log                                                        *EnumParameter(RebinType)* Y         N               - use_full_wavelength_range        If the full wavelength range of the instrument should be used                                    *BoolParameter*                 Y         N               - wavelength_full_range_low        The lower wavelength boundary of the full wavelength range                                       *PositiveFloatParameter*        Y         N               - wavelength_full_range_high       The upper wavelength boundary of the full wavelength range                                       *PositiveFloatParameter*        Y         N               -